5 Common IELTS Coherence & Cohesion Mistakes

 This is the most basic requirement of coherence.
 The examiner needs to understand your essay with ease if you want to achieve a 7.0 or higher.
 So, you would imagine that most students would do everything they could to make sure that their sentences are clear and easy to read, right?
 Wrong!
 They do the opposite!!!
 I’m serious.
 Almost every student who comes to me for help is so obsessed with using “high-level vocabulary” that they end up writing sentences I can’t read because they are full of such strange synonyms and weird paraphrasing.
 My advice here is simple – use the word that best conveys your message.
 Don’t think of that word and then look in a thesaurus for the longest possible synonym.
 Trust me, examiners love essays that are easy to read!

-If you want help with your IELTS skills, then I have lessons on every part of coherence and cohesion in my IELTS writing course – it is the most detailed video course available (and the most fun!) 🚀
+We have lessons on every part of coherence and cohesion in all of our IELTS Writing Packages – Trust me – our video library is the most detailed available (and the most fun!) 🚀

 Top 5 IELTS Coherence & Cohesion mistakes: